Australian travellers of all ages and backgrounds have become victims of scams overseas.

 How the Australian Government can help

-The Australian Government is limited how and when it can help overseas.
+The Australian Government is limited in how and when it can help overseas.
 If you've been scammed, contact local authorities and seek support from friends and family.

 In a consular emergency, contact the nearest Australian embassy or consulate. if outside business hours, call the 24-hour Consular Emergency Centre on: